Owen200402/RateMyLibraries/README.md

 - A new comment is added to Law Library
 - A comment is removed from Asian Library
 - A comment is removed from Biomedical Branch Library

+## Phase 4: Task 3
+There are four places that could be refactored better in my project.

+Firstly, in the Comments class, the method setLibrary() violates the single responsibility principle , as this class is only for manipulating(adding or removing) comments.
+Associating a library for these comments explicitly does not make sense.
+In order to achieve bi-directional relationship, I should consider passing it into the constructor instead, and a lot of codes in UISetUp and JsonReader would have to be changed.
+The second change, in my opinion, is that the User class can be removed, since it only performs one operation, which is to view all the comments under a password by a particular user.
+Since one user's password can still change, this feature does not make a lot of sense, and it is also why I took it out in my GUI.
+However, if keeping it still makes sense to the users, I should declare a method in UISetUp for iterating over all the comments in different libraries there rather than having a separate class to handle this utility function.
+Optionally, I can also consider letting Library implement Iterable<Comments> to write fewer for-loops.

+The third improvement I would make is to give an ID to every individual library.
+The reason is that when I tried to iterate over or search for a library in UI, I often lost my pointer and did not know which library I was referring to.
+Therefore, I had to add a Hashmap to map a unique number for every library, which was tedious to do so.
+If I were to improve it, I would make a singleton class to generate ID for each library or simply add an ID field to each library.
+By doing so, I will be able to greatly reduce code in UISetUp class and also
+HomeGUI's directToOtherPages() method.
+Lots of "if" clauses and for loops will be reduced as a result.
+Lastly, there are lots of duplications in
+AddingWindowGUI and RemovingWindowGUI classes as lots of them share the same features such as setFrame() and setUpWindow().
+I can actually have an abstract parent class for them to reduce some code, and if I want, I can set up similar windows easily in the future by just calling the letting the new class extend this abstract parent class.